 - Inconvenient interface (this is the main complaint of everyone who uses the new editor.
 Indeed, almost all functions have been rebuilt and the menus are made completely differently.
 But we are sure that the problem is not with the editor itself but with the power of habit.
 If you work a little in a new environment, Gutenberg will seem quite convenient and logical);

-- Copies many functions of visual builders (Gutenberg and some page builders have competing functions.
+- Copies many functions of visual builders (Gutenberg and some page builders, like Oxygen Page Builder, have competing functions.
 One example is adding buttons.
 In some cases, this leads to confusion and problems);

 - Many hotkeys are not working (The keyboard shortcuts familiar to the old editor no longer work in Guttenberg.
 It is due to the block principle of page building.
 The first striking thing is that the title is no longer created using hotkeys.
 You can do it only by a special block in the editor’s feature set.
 In the menu of tools and parameters (three points at the top right), there is an item with keyboard shortcuts.
 There you will see new working combinations);